sknrao/oransc-ux/iosmcn.rst

 1. DMAAP-MR (not actively developed)
 2. Kafka Bridge.

 As we could not complete the testing of kafka bridge with VES-Collector, at least for the first release, we are sticking with the deprecated DMAAP-MR. Even O-RAN-SC OAM is using the dmaap-mr as the messge router.
 We will eventually migrate to kafka-bridge.
+We will update here

 Design Decisions